 While vitamin and mineral supplements may seem like an added or unwanted cost, maintaining or enhancing your nutrition program can help prevent both reproductive wrecks and sickness in the future.

 Copper deficiency is an ongoing concern, especially in western Canada where soils tend to be deficient in copper.
-The risk can be even higher during a drought as feed and water both can be high in sulfates which binds to copper and makes it less available to the animals.
-Copper deficiency can lead to reproductive wrecks so be sure you have adequate copper in your mineral program to help give cows their best chance to rebreed and produce healthy calves next year.
+The risk can be even higher during a drought as feed and water both can be high in sulfates, which binds to copper and makes it less available to the animals.
+Copper deficiency can lead to reproductive wrecks.
+Adequate copper in your mineral program helps give cows their best chance to rebreed and produce healthy calves next year.

 In extreme cases, injectable minerals can fix deficiencies much more rapidly than feed supplements.
-Injectable minerals can be obtained from your veterinarian but may need to be imported from the United States or overseas.
+Your veterinarian can provide injectable minerals, but they may need to be imported from the United States or overseas.

 Insufficient vaccination puts you at risk for a disease outbreak

-Vaccinations may be another cost producers are considering cutting, but this is risky.
-A survey of Canadian beef producers showed that the reason many producers justify not vaccinating their cow herd is because they believe they have a closed herd.
-If you buy in any females or bulls, have fence line contact with other herds, use community pastures, expose your herd to wildlife, or any exposure to other cattle or places where cattle have been, your herd is not closed and there is a real risk for disease exposure.
+Vaccinations may be another cost you are considering cutting, but this is risky.
+A survey of Canadian beef producers showed many producers justify not vaccinating because they believe they have a closed herd.
+Your herd is not closed and at risk for disease exposure if you: